fenago/cockroachdb-terraform/md/Lab_6.md

     ```

-    Enter `yes` when prompted to apply the plan and create the cluster.
+    Enter `yes` when prompted to apply the plan and uodate the cluster.

 ## Get information about your cluster